-This site was made possible through a settlement agreement involving the the American Federation of Musicians, the Brooklyn Philharmonic, and composer Nathan Currier.
+This site contains over an hour of music from the oratorio Gaian Variations, and was made possible through a settlement agreement involving the the American Federation of Musicians, the Brooklyn Philharmonic, and composer Nathan Currier.
 From eight years of litigation involving two linked cases, Currier v.
 Brooklyn Philharmonic Symphony Orchestra in New York State Supreme court, and Currier v.
 American Federation of Musicians et al in Federal court (New York southern district court), the current website is the end result.
 In each of the cases, initial rulings were favorable to Currier and led to settlement.

 The Brooklyn Philharmonic premiered Gaian Variations at Lincoln Center's Avery Fisher Hall for Earth Day 2004, but stopped mid-performance claiming that they were going into overtime, even though they had performed less than two hours of their three hour contract.